-Founded in 1910, Glacier National Park is located in Montana and covers one million acres.
+Founded in 1910, Glacier National Park is in Montana and covers one million acres.
 Hiking to one of its 80 glaciers is an essential outdoor adventure in these parts.

 You’ll find over 700 miles of trails for trekking, and exploring the many lakes by kayak is also popular.
 And whitewater rafting is never far away with this topography.

-The best time to visit Glacier National Park is in the summer when all of the trails are open and the weather is warm.
+The best time to visit Glacier National Park is in the summer when all the trails are open and the weather is warm.
 However, the park is also beautiful in the winter, when snowshoeing tours are a great way to explore the dramatic landscape.